Updated: 1 May 2025

 Archive - Second Series

 Generally speaking, most telescopic observers have their favourite lunar features, most of which have already appeared in the first hundred images in this Archive.
 Yet there are many more interesting features on the Moon that for one reason or another attract little attention.
-Whereas craters near the Moon's centre as seen from Earth appear as if from a spacecraft flying overhead looking vertically down, craters around the Moon's limb or 'edge' are seen in profile, which means that features in the craters' interiors such as rilles cannot be seen.
+Whereas craters near the Moon's centre as seen from Earth appear as if from a spacecraft flying overhead looking vertically down, craters around the Moon's limb or 'edge' are seen in prl which means that features in the craters' interiors such as rilles cannot be seen.
 Also, craters near the limb may be in the zone of libration, which means that they spend some time each month out of sight from Earth.
 Features on the near side of the Moon are visible for up to two weeks each month if they are not close to the limb, but features near the limb can only be easily seen if there is a favourable libration bringing them into view at a time when the lighting of the area permits them to be seen.
 Features near the limb are therefore much more difficult to observe.
 Those near the eastern limb can only be observed for a few days after New Moon, and a few days after Full Moon.
 Those near the western limb can only be observed for two or three days before Full Moon, and two or three days before New Moon, at dawn.
 Such observing sessions need to be coordinated with the Moon's libration using software such as the Virtual Moon Atlas.

 In November and December in 2024 ( items # 99 and # 100 of the Lunar Features of the Month Archive - First Series ), the heavily cratered area to the south-east of the Moon's North Pole was described, as it is an area that is close to the lunar limb and therefore greatly foreshortened and affected by libration.
 In the following months we will again begin at the North Pole, but this time we will travel south around the horizon to the Moon's equator, which is an area often overlooked by lunar observers.
 We will become acquainted with numerous craters and walled plains which are usually out of sight.
 Some can only be photographed within a few hours of Full Moon, when the features not near the limb have fewer or no shadows and so the pictures appear lacking in detail and contrast.
 To assist in recognising these features, they were photographed on 22 May 2024 and 23 May 2024, when libration was very favourable.
 Full Moon occurred at 11:54 pm on 23 May, 2 hours and 48 minutes after the last photograph.
 Occasional clouds interrupted the sequence three times - earlier photographs of these areas under almost identical conditions have been inserted into the sequence for the sake of continuity.
 This set of images began in January 2025 and will run until the following August.